The Most Common Mistakes These 27 Cyber Security Experts Wish You’d Avoid

-The wrong approach to cyber security has to be analyzed in various contexts, if we consider, for example, the Internet of Things: the lack of a proper security posture could have serious repercussions on the users and their data.
+The wrong approach to cybersecurity has to be analyzed in various contexts, if we consider, for example, the Internet of Things: the lack of a proper security posture could have serious repercussions on the users and their data.
 It is quite easy do discover online IoT devices having factory settings easy to hack.
-If we consider APT groups and their hacking campaigns, the lack of knowledge about the spear phishing attacks is the principal reason of their successfully attacks.
+If we consider APT groups and their hacking campaigns, the lack of knowledge about the spear-phishing attacks is the principal reason for their successful attacks.

 We are all nodes in an interconnected network, humans and machines, we must know the threats and the way they operate if we are to stay secure online.